-Please do not include snacks or food items of any type in care packages.
-Snacks and food items can contain allergens that could cause a serious reaction in a fellow camper.
-We appreciate you runderstanding in helping us to provide a safe environment for all campers.
-Please know that each camper receives two snack items per day from our Gimme Shop, including soda, candy, snacks, fruit, or ice cream, and dessert is served twice daily at lunch and evening program.
+No snacks need to be sent with the campers or mailed to camp as each camper receives two snack items per day from our Gimme Shop, including soda, candy, snacks, fruit, or ice cream, and dessert is served twice daily at lunch and evening program.
 The cost of these snacks is included in the camper fee.
 At camp, packages with food are simply an invitation for rodents and ants to come to a scrumptious dinner.
 Treats from home also often lead to stomachaches and improper nutrition, and complicate relationships between campers with treats and those without.
-Please note that any food received will be shared immediately and must be nut-free, and/or produced in a factory that does not contain nuts.
+Please note that any food received will be confiscated immediately.
+Any items containing nuts, and/or produced in a factory that contain nuts will be disposed of immediately.
 You may call the camp office to purchase any bookstore items for your camper.